OpenTermsArchive/docs/content/analysis/reference/copywriting.md

 # Memo copywriting

-Memos are short analysis of detected changes, whose is *[diff](https://en.wikipedia.org/wiki/Diff)* the atomic unit.
+Memos are short analyses of detected changes, whose _[diff](https://en.wikipedia.org/wiki/Diff)_ is the atomic unit.

 - They must first describe what has been added and what has been deleted.
 - Their secondary objective is to provide materials to demonstrate matters of interest and further investigations.